Nay Toe: Career

 Nay Toe moved to Yangon in 1999, where he joined the YIIK modeling agency and took singing lessons.
 He gained some titles in modeling contests.
 He modeled under the name Zin Min.

 He released an album in 2000, but without any success.

 He starred in music videos and began exploring acting.
 In 2001, he starred in his first movie, 3 Weeks.

 Nay Toe performing a comedy routine with Eternal Rose Anyeint in Singapore on 6 March 2011.

 Since 2007, Nay Toe has been acting with the Htawara Hninzi (Eternal Rose) Burmese cultural dance show, in which he is one of the supporting comedians, along with Tun Tun, Moe Moe, Ye Lay and Kyaw Kyaw Bo.
 The director of the show is Maung Myo Min.

 In 2011, he won an academy award for Best Leading Actor for his role in Moe Nya Einmet Myu.
 His role in the movie was said to be intricate, as the character he portrayed was suffering from multiple personality disorder and displayed three different personalities throughout the story.

 Other projects

 Television commercials

 Nay Toe has appeared in several television commercials, including those for Myanmar Airways International, soft drinks, jewelry stores, fashion, and sports apparel.

-Propaganda films

-Nay Toe has appeared in a pro-regime propaganda film, Lotus at Dawn.

-He has been criticized for starring in the film, especially by Burmese pro-democracy groups in exile.
-However, an anonymous source from the Burma film industry reported that the actors had been compelled to play their respective roles in the film by the SPDC, threatening the cast that they might be censored for at least one year if they refused to take part in the film.

-Many leading Burmese actors and actresses took part in the film, including Lu Min, Pyay Ti Oo, Eindra Kyaw Zin, and Wyne Su Khine Thein.

-Nay Toe acted in another propaganda film on the history of the Burmese Army called Kye Sin Mawgun (Epic of the Stars).
-The film started with the Thirty Comrades during the independence struggle and ended with the current military regime.